Wish-s/Matrix-Computation/README.md

 In this project, we used urban morphology type data. <br><br>
 The term ‘urban morphology’ refers to **the patterns of building structures in the urban settlements**.<br>
 Referring to the definition of Local climate zones (LCZs) by Stewart and Oke (2012), in this study we define a UMT as **a built environment with a similar size and density of buildings**.<br><br>
-The UMT data has five categories. **1 indicates Compact High-rise,2 Compact Low-rise, 3 Open Mid-rise, 4 Sparsely Built, and 5 Non-urban Area.**<br><br>
+The UMT data has five categories. **1 indicates Compact High-rise, 2 Compact Low-rise, 3 Open Mid-rise, 4 Sparsely Built, and 5 Non-urban Area.**<br><br>
-We differentiate the urban morphology type into pixel scales.A resolution of 300 × 300 m was set to calculate the properties for UMT delineation.<br>
+We differentiate the urban morphology type into pixel scales.
+A resolution of 300 × 300 m was set to calculate the properties for UMT delineation.<br>
-We hope to calculate **the distance matrix** between different pixels, as well as **the UMT type relationship matrix** between different pixels.<br>
+We aim to calculate **the distance matrix** between different pixels, as well as **the UMT type relationship matrix** between different pixels.<br>
 # Preparation
 - Create fishnet points for Urban Morphology Type (UMT) data.<br>
 - Extract fishnet x, y coordinates and UMT values.